ousmanebarry/akinator-discord/README.md

 ## Description

-This is a automated program for the website [typeracer.com](https://play.typeracer.com/) made with the use of Python that automatically plays normal games on the website.
-It is a simple automating script that uses selenium and pyautogui.
+This is a bot which uses the [akinator.com](https://akinator.com/) API to enable users to play the akinator game directly on discord.

 ## Functionalities